Delivering urban regeneration around a world-class entertainment precinct

 Our track record of working with the Queensland Government on many of its real estate interests and city-shaping initiatives, as well as our access to a vast internal network of expertise across real estate sectors put us in a unique position to submit a robust proposal on behalf of AEG Ogden.

 The proposed location for the Brisbane Live entertainment precinct is above Roma Street Station and adjacent Roma Street Parklands.
-We were able to demonstrate that the development would unlock significant value from government-owned land in what is one of the largest and most underutilised corners of the Brisbane city centre.
+We were able to demonstrate that the land use development would unlock significant value from government-owned land in what is one of the largest and most underutilised corners of the Brisbane city centre.

-As part of the proposal, we conducted a detailed analysis of Brisbane’s commercial real estate market to address the financial feasibility of the project and the value proposition to the State.
+As part of the proposal, we conducted a detailed economic analysis of Brisbane’s commercial real estate market to address the financial feasibility of the project and the value proposition to the State.

-We achieved the objectives of AEG Ogden and successfully progressed the proposal for Brisbane Live to the detailed business case stage.
+JLL are proud to have offered the consulting services to achieve the objectives of AEG Ogden and successfully progressed the proposal for Brisbane Live to the detailed business case stage.

 The scheme has now been incorporated for review under the broader Cross River Rail project.

 The Cross River Rail Delivery Authority has led the development of a detailed business case for the proposal, which has been endorsed by Building Queensland as an infrastructure priority for consideration by the Queensland Government.